|Project Type:||Residential Exterior & Interior Photography|

 During sunset at early dusk, the house transforms.
 Natural light makes way for artificial lighting which radiates from the house for multiple places.
-This is when the house truly comes alive and the photos serves as proof of this.
+This is when the house truly comes alive and the photos serve as proof of this.
 The lighting is perfectly balanced, allowing for well-lit comfortable rooms without being overly bright.
-Strategically placed external lights provide just the right amount of ambient light for the entertainment spaces whilst also ensuring that that the building facade isn’t cast in darkness.
+Strategically placed external lights provide just the right amount of ambient light for the entertainment spaces whilst also ensuring that the building facade isn’t cast in darkness.

 It ultimately combines to create a beautiful home both during the day and at night.